vimaljosehere/vimaljose.com/content/authors/admin/_index.md

 My lifelong fascination with artificial intelligence and data-driven decision making led me to become an innovator in research on anomaly detection systems and classification tasks with a special focus on building teams driven by data and guided by process.

-I've always enjoyed teaching data analytics within and outside my organizations, and enjoy working on pet projects using Python, AWS, Big Data and Raspberry Pi.
-In my spare time, I enjoy doing public speaking with Toastmasters, scuba diving and chess.
+I've always enjoyed teaching data analytics inside and outside my organizations, and often work on pet projects using Python, AWS, Big Data and Raspberry Pi.
+In my spare time, I enjoy public speaking with Toastmasters, Scuba Diving and playing chess.